-Join Greg Sowell for an in-depth discussion in this video What you should know, part of Foundations of Networking: Protocols and CLI Tools.
+Join Greg Sowell for an in-depth discussion in this video What you should know, part of Networking Foundations: Protocols and CLI Tools.

 - [Voiceover] Before you get started with this course, there are a few things you need to know.
 This course is part of the Foundations of Networking series.
 In this course, I will focus on the tools and technologies used to understand and troubleshoot network protocols.
 If you already know the basics, this course can help fill out your troubleshooting knowledge.
 This course is designed for anyone with an interest in learning about protocols and troubleshooting with the CLI.